Universes

 is a list of your custom data objects.

-class MyCustomUniverseDataClass(PythonData): def GetSource(self, config, date, isLive): return SubscriptionDataSource("your-data-source-url", SubscriptionTransportMedium.RemoteFile, FileFormat.UnfoldingCollection) def Reader(self, config, line, date, isLive): json_response = json.loads(line) endTime = datetime.strptime(json_response[-1]["date"], '%Y-%m-%d') + timedelta(1) data = list() for json_datum in json_response: datum = MyCustomUniverseDataClass() datum.Symbol = Symbol.Create(json_datum["Ticker"], SecurityType.Equity, Market.USA) datum.Time = datetime.strptime(json_datum["date"], '%Y-%m-%d') datum.EndTime = datum.Time + timedelta(1) datum['CustomAttribute1'] = int(json_datum['Attr1']) datum.Value = float(json_datum['Attr1']) data.append(datum) return BaseDataCollection(endTime, config.Symbol, data)
+class MyCustomUniverseDataClass(PythonData): def get_source(self, config, date, isLive): return SubscriptionDataSource("your-data-source-url", SubscriptionTransportMedium.REMOTE_FILE, FileFormat.UNFOLDING_COLLECTION) def reader(self, config, line, date, isLive): json_response = json.loads(line) end_time = datetime.strptime(json_response[-1]["date"], '%Y-%m-%d') + timedelta(1) data = list() for json_datum in json_response: datum = MyCustomUniverseDataClass() datum.symbol = Symbol.create(json_datum["Ticker"], SecurityType.EQUITY, Market.USA) datum.time = datetime.strptime(json_datum["date"], '%Y-%m-%d') datum.end_time = datum.time + timedelta(1) datum['CustomAttribute1'] = int(json_datum['Attr1']) datum.value = float(json_datum['Attr1']) data.append(datum) return BaseDataCollection(end_time, config.symbol, data)

 Initialize Custom Universes